mattbeng5/Gamezone-Sales-Dashboard/README.md

 #### Gamezone Sales Dashboard 3-Year Performance Overview
 This dashboard analyzes over 21,000 customer transactions from GameZone, an e-commerce retailer specializing in new and refurbished video game products.
 Over a three-year period, total revenue exceeded $6.15M, driven by flagship products such as the 27in 4K gaming monitor, which alone generated nearly $2M.

 Interactive visuals uncover patterns across product lines, geographic regions, and purchase timing.
 Direct marketing channels proved highly effective, and consistent seasonality trends—with December as the top-performing month—highlighted opportunities for targeted campaigns.
-The LATAM and North America (NA) regions contributed the bulk of sales volume.
+The EMEA and North America (NA) regions contributed the bulk of sales volume.

 With additional layers of analysis, including product performance rankings, year-over-year comparisons, and regional heatmaps, this dashboard equips stakeholders with actionable insights.
 It serves as a strategic tool for both marketing and finance teams to uncover growth opportunities and optimize campaign strategies.